Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 1. Inline Completer `showWidget` can be set to `always` in order to always show the inline completer widget to cycle through and select a completion item

-2. Code Completion `providerTimeout` can be increased, our suggested value is `10000` or 10 seconds.
+2. Code Completion `providerTimeout` can be increased, our suggested value is `15000` or 15 seconds.
 This is 1 second by default and the Qiskit Code Assistant API rarely returns within 1 second.
-This setting only apply the the standard completer that is invoked with `Tab`, the inline completer has a default of 10 seconds.
+This setting only apply the the standard completer that is invoked with `Tab`, the inline completer has a default of 15 seconds and can be also configured via the `inlineProviderTimeout` setting.

 3. If you want to change the instance of the Qiskit Code Assistant Service that the extension should use you can edit the Qiskit Code Assistant setting `serviceUrl`.